 $1500 + GST (includes study guide, 3 days of lectures, morning and afternoon tea and lunches, venue hire at Massey University)

 Participants should arrange their own accommodation in Palmerston North.
 The course begins 8.30 am Tuesday, but is finished by 3.00 pm Thursday which should allow participants to travel home that day.

 Phone: (06) 350-4926

-Please register before 25th May for the July course and 28th September for the November course.
-Each course may not proceed if insufficient registrations are received by that date.
+Please register before 17th May.
+The course may not proceed if insufficient registrations are received by that date.